phoenixbf/survey-flare/README.md

 # Survey Add-on

-This flare (plugin) adds a UI Survey profile for specific operations.
+This flare (plugin) for ATON adds a UI Survey profile for specific operations.
+It is being developed under [H2IOSC project](https://www.h2iosc.cnr.it/) as part of task 6.3 (E-RIHS WebXR services).

 ## Getting started